typelevel/Laika/docs/introduction/architecture.md

 This diagram shows the major phases of a transformation with extension hooks shown as little red boxes:

-* `Input` and `Output` are just little IO abstractions, so that the other parts of the system do not need to deal with the low-level details of where to read from and to write to.
-The toolkit supports files, strings and streams, writers and readers from `java.io`.

-* `Parse` represents the actual parsing step, a pluggable function of type `Input => Document` (or `Input => TemplateDocument` for templates).
+* `Parse` represents the actual parsing step, a pluggable instance of type `MarkupFormat`.
   Supported out of the box are Markdown and reStructuredText.
 Other parsers can easily be added to the system based on Laika's parser combinators.
   Parsers can be extended with custom tags called Directives that allow to add new